larrrssss/threader/README.md

 # Threader

-Discord bot to keep your threads open
+Discord bot to keep your threads open.